Marc Rich, "King of Oil" pardoned by Clinton, dies at 78

 "I invested a lot of money there and because of the crisis also lost a lot, at least on paper," he told Swiss economic magazine Bilanz.
 Forbes put his wealth at $2.5 billion.

-He also invested with Bernard Madoff, the financier later convicted of operating a huge pyramid scheme.
-Rich told one magazine that he had had a "strange feeling" about the investment and "got out with everything," although he said he lost some money through "indirect participation".
+Rich told one magazine that he had a "strange feeling" about an investment with financier Bernard Madoff and "got out with everything", although he said he lost some money through "indirect participation".

 Rich once told Fortune magazine he was a normal person with an image problem.
 "I've been portrayed in a horrible way," he said, "as a workaholic, a loner, a money machine.
 It's not a true picture."